canonical/oem-qa-tools/.github/actions/manifest-select/README.md

 ## Purpose

-This action simply convert the checkbox expend json output to a webpage manifest selector.
+This action simply convert the checkbox expand json output to a webpage manifest selector.

 ## Usage

-The input checkbox_expend is the output of command and store one index.html at current folder.
+The input checkbox_expand is the output of command and store to the file of output_file_name at current folder.

 ```bash
 checkbox-cli expand \